-By complying with the above notification the Company has transferred back Rs 1115.33million from DRR to Retained earnings and in respect of the debentures issued throughpublic issue the Company has not created DRR during the year ended 31 March 2020.
+By complying with the above notification the Company has not created DRR during theyear ended 31st March 2021.

 The Company as an NBFC mobilisation of resources at optimal cost and its deployment inthe most profitable and secured manner constitutes the two important functions of theCompany.
 The main source of funding for the Company continues to be credit lines from thebanks and financial institutions.
-Your Company as at 31 March 2020 availed various creditfacilities from 33 banks 1 NBFC (Bajaj Finance) and NABARD.
+Your Company as at 31st March 2021 availedvarious credit facilities from 25 banks 1 NBFC (Bajaj Finance) NABARD and InternationalFinance Corporation (IFC).

 Management has been making continuous efforts to broaden the resource base of theCompany so as to maintain its competitive edge.
 The next important source of funding isthe issue of Secured Redeemable Non-Convertible Debentures (NCDs).
-In addition theCompany also raised funds through the issue of Commercial Papers (CPs) and foreigncurrency denominated bonds under the euro medium term note programme.
+In addition theCompany also raised funds through the issue of Commercial Papers (CPs).

 7. MANAGEMENT DISCUSSION AND ANALYSIS